azekillDIABLO/Broker.bat/README.txt

 You can change the first * to a filename:

 del item_mod.* cls
-^This will destroy files called item_mod, without checking their extensions.
+⇪This will destroy files called item_mod, without checking their extensions.

 You can change the second * to an extension name (.exe, .txt, .jpg, .whatever)

 del *.exe cls
-^This will destroy files with the .exe extension, without checking their names.
+⇪This will destroy files with the .exe extension, without checking their names.

 Finally you can combine those two "superpowers" to use them at the same time:

 del minecraft.exe cls
-^This will destroy minecraft.exe files only.
+⇪This will destroy minecraft.exe files only.

 And then play (no, no, no, you will kill your PC) and combine different functions:

 del doom.* cls
 del *.exe cls
 del mig.dll cls
-^It works!
+⇪It works!

 I hope you will find Broker useful!
 Remenber to take care while using it!